-The supply list is quite short and you can grab any of the items off of Amazon, Michaels, Joann's, or any other craft supply store.
+The supply list is quite short and you can grab any of the items off of Amazon or your local craft store.

 The boxwood greenery comes in packs with multiple stems in one so you’ll want to use your craft wires to cut them down.
 I created a short video with all of the steps that you can watch below.

-I cut the wire with about 6" of extra so I could secure the wire on the back and this made it very simple to hide the extra wire.
+- I cut the wire with about 6″ of extra.
+This way I could secure the wire on the back.
+It made it very simple to hide the extra wire.

-Once the wreath was complete I cut a piece of burlap ribbon so I could hang my new boxwood wreath up using a command hook on our large window out front.
+- Once the wreath was complete I cut a piece of burlap ribbon.
+Then I could hang my new boxwood wreath up using a command hook on our large window out front.

 Here’s a short video showing you the exact process.

 Are you ready to make your own faux boxwood wreath?
 I created a simple shopping list and quick instruction guide that you can print off and take with you.
 Click the button below to grab that.